FAQ’s

 Are there any other schools or institutes where I can learn the Tamalpa Life/Art Process®?

 To train in the Tamalpa Life/Art Process® and to become a Tamalpa Practitioner, you will need to study at Tamalpa Institute.
-Some of our International Branches offer our Level 1 weekend training program however.
+Level 1 can be taken at Tamalpa Institute in California or at any of our International Branches that currently offer Level 1.
 Students who wish to become Tamalpa Practitioners must pursue the Level 2 training program through Tamalpa Institute.
 For more information email us.

 In addition we have graduates around the world who teach the work, offering classes and workshops to the general public.
 We recommend that those interested in our work take advantage of the programs offered by our graduate teachers in their home communities and countries.